AuroraMaster/react-native-ohos-library/en/react-native-oh-tpl-react-native-screens.md

 ## Use Codegen

+>[!
+TIP] V4.8.1 does not require execution of Codegen.

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/codegen.md).

 ## Link